[aprssig] Password changed in WinAPRS & MacAPRS

 want high quality maps.

-Background: I consider being able to operate without an Internet connection
+Background: I consider being able to operate without an Internet

-want to be free to travel cross-country with a
+laptop display, and want to be free to travel cross-country with a

 fully-scrollable zoomable real-time mapping display.
 It is very